nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes the `i-reset-all` command to reset the ingredient's levels of all ingredient types to zero.
 The `i-reset-all` command calls `Model#getFilteredIngredientList()`, which returns the list of ingredients recorded by the `IngredientBook`.
-The `i-reset-all` command then checks the list of ingredients to see whether the ingredient's levels of all ingredient types are already at zero before the `i-reset-all` command is going to make any change to the ingredients.
-Since all ingredients' levels are already at zero except `Milk`, the `i-reset-all` command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)`, causing the ingredient `target`, which is `Milk`, to be replaced by the ingredient `newAmount` with the same ingredient name and a zero ingredient's level.
+The `i-reset-all` command then checks the list of ingredients to see whether the ingredient's levels of all ingredient types are already zero before the `i-reset-all` command is going to make any change to the ingredients.
+Since all ingredients' levels are already zero except `Milk`, the `i-reset-all` command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)`, causing the ingredient `target`, which is `Milk`, to be replaced by the ingredient `newAmount` with the same ingredient name and a zero ingredient's level.